raml-org/datatype-expansion/doc/algorithms.md

 The input for the algorithm is:
   - `form` The form being expanded
-  - `bindings` A `Record` from `String` into `RAMLForm` holding a mapping from user defined RAML type names to RAML type forms.
+  - `bindings` An object holding a mapping from user-defined RAML type names to RAML type forms
+  - `options` An object holding a mapping of algorithm option names to their values:
-  - `top-level-type` a `String` with the default RAML type whose base type is not explicit and cannot be inferred, it can be `any` or `string` depending if the the type comes from the `body` of RAML service definition or any other node.
+    - `topLevel` A string with the default RAML type whose base type is not explicit and cannot be inferred.
+      It can be `any` or `string`, depending if the the type comes from the `body` of RAML service definition or any other node.
+      The default value is `any`.
+    - `trackOriginalType` Indicates whether to track original user-defined RAML type names in the `originalType` key whenever they are expanded.
+      The default value is `false`.
+    - `callback` The callback function to be called when performing expansion asynchronously.
+The default is synchronous expansion.

 *Algorithm*